qpre/edu-graphql-api/README.md

 `./run-api.sh` will start a docker engine for Hasura GraphQL on your machine and start the Hasura Console on http://localhost:9695/. (you'll be asked for the HASURA_GRAPHQL_ADMIN_SECRET in your `.env` to access it)

-Once the console has started for the first time, in another terminal, run the migrations: `hasura migrate apply`.
+Once the console has started for the first time, in another terminal, run the migrations: `hasura migrate apply` from the `./hasura-state` directory.

 You are good to go !